 The final luminosity distance measurement is $\mufit_{-\mufiterrl}^{+\mufiterrh}$\,mag, while the $\Lambda$CDM prediction at $z=\snz$ (with $H_0=70$ km s$^{-1}$ Mpc$^{-1}$) is $\mu=46.12$\,mag, a $\ll1\sigma$ difference (Figure \ref{fig:lcdm}).
-The uncertainty on $\mu$ includes the fitted model uncertainties, errors from redshift and peculiar velocity (which are negligible here), and an additional $0.005z$\,mag uncertainty from weak gravitational lensing \citep{jonsson_constraining_2010}. \highzIa is only the second spectroscopically classified lensed SN\,Ia at $z>1.6$, and while its distance modulus agrees with $\Lambda$CDM the combination of $z<2$ SNe\,Ia and SN\,$2023$adsy with \highzIa suggests a possible slope (at $\sim1\sigma$ relative to $\Lambda$CDM) that could be a hint at evolution.
-We note that the SN\,$2023$adsy luminosity distance was measured with SALT3-NIR \citep{pierel_salt3nir_2022}, but we re-fit the published photometry (including the $>4\mu$m data) following our methodology here and find excellent agreement between the two models ( $47.18_{-0.17}^{+0.14}$ compared to $47.18_{-0.28}^{+0.27}$).
+The uncertainty on $\mu$ includes the fitted model uncertainties, errors from redshift and peculiar velocity (which are negligible here), and an additional $0.055z$\,mag uncertainty from weak gravitational lensing \citep{jonsson_constraining_2010}. \highzIa is only the second spectroscopically classified non-strongly lensed SN\,Ia at $z>1.6$, and while its distance modulus agrees with $\Lambda$CDM the combination of $z<2$ SNe\,Ia and SN\,$2023$adsy with \highzIa suggests a possible slope (at $\sim1\sigma$ relative to $\Lambda$CDM) in SN\,Ia luminosity distance measurements as a function of redshift.
+This trend is well-within the best current cosmological constraints from SNe\,Ia \citep{brout_pantheon_2022,des_collaboration_dark_2024}, which are shown in Figure \ref{fig:lcdm}.
+We note that the SN\,$2023$adsy luminosity distance was measured with SALT3-NIR \citep{pierel_salt3nir_2022}, but we re-fit the published photometry (including the $>4\mu$m data) following our methodology here and find excellent agreement between the two models ( $47.14_{-0.24}^{+0.21}$ compared to $47.18_{-0.28}^{+0.27}$).
 In Figure \ref{fig:lcdm}, we show the SN\,$2023$adsy distance modulus measured in this work alongside \highzIa for reference.